BioPAL/BioPAL/README.md

 -   **inputs**: contains the XML Input File, to be set by the user before running an instance of the processing.

+BioPAL is already used by some ESA sponsored project, however it is still an experimental code.
+This means that there might be still bugs.
+If you happen to find one, make us happy by filling an issue with all the details to reproduce it the best you can.

+You can follow the developement roadmap to version 1.0.0 [here](https://github.com/BioPAL/BioPAL/projects/2).

 # Getting Started

 Here the required environment and dependencies are listed, as well as installation options available for now.